Changing your name if you were born overseas

 ItemCost

-We value identity protection, so we recommend that you choose registered post to ensure the delivery of your certificate can be tracked and delivered to you more securely within Australia.
+We value identity protection, so we recommend that you choose registered post.
+This ensures your certificate's delivery can be tracked and delivered to you more securely within Australia.

 International registered mail is used for overseas deliveries.
 However, this can’t be tracked and signing on delivery is only available in some countries.